-There have been multiple putative class-action litigations filed against BetterHelp in connection with the above-referenced FTC settlement and consent order.
+There have been multiple putative class-action lawsuits filed against the Company's subsidiary BetterHelp, Inc. ("BetterHelp") in connection with the consent order that BetterHelp entered into with the U.S. Federal Trade Commission in July 2023.
 The actions have been filed in California federal and state courts and in Canada.
-The cases are substantially similar, involving allegations of misleading patients as to BetterHelp's use of patient data and associated alleged violations of law involving privacy, advertising, contract and tort.
+The cases are substantially similar, involving allegations of misleading patients as to BetterHelp's use of patient data and associated alleged violations of law involving privacy, advertising, contract, and tort.
 The Company believes that it has substantial defenses, and the Company intends to defend the lawsuits vigorously.